Dakar Conference: Background

 Frederik van Zyl Slabbert, a member of the opposition resigned from the Progressive Federal Party and the South African parliament in January 1986, describing it as irrelevant and that he would explore other avenues of negotiations between white and black South African's.
 Dr. Alex Boraine would also leave with him.
 Van Zyl Slabbert and Boraine would the establish The Institute for Democratic Alternatives in South Africa (IDASA), a non-partisan organization that aimed to promote inclusive democracy in South Africa by talking to people of all races within and outside the country.
 Slabbert, in communication with Thabo Mbeki, member of the ANC National Executive, discussed the change in attitude amongst some of the Afrikaner elite towards Afrikaner Nationalism and Apartheid.
 Out of these discussions and meetings, an idea was generated for a possible meeting between them and the ANC.
 This would be a change from the opposition White liberals attempting to force political change from within the parliamentary system, to the Afrikaner elite taking direct action in shaping the future direction of South Africa.

 Later in 1986, Slabbert and Breyten Breytenbach met on Gorée Island of Dakar in Senegal and decided that the city should be the location of the conference.
-One third of the conference's cost was financed by the German Friedrich Naumann Foundation and further support was provided by George Soros, who however he was skeptical that the conference would achieve anything for South Africa.
+One third of the conference's cost was financed by the German Friedrich Naumann Foundation and further support was provided by George Soros, who was nonetheless skeptical that the conference would achieve anything for South Africa.
 Breytenbach then approached Danielle Mitterrand, the French president's wife who headed the France-Libertés Foundation and who was well acquainted with Abdou Diouf, the Senegalese President, and asked her to intercede with him to allow the South African delegates to enter Senegal and ensure the security of the conference.
 The African Jurists' Association would also play a role in the conference's organisation.
 By 3 June 1987, more than a month before the start date, the South African press had caught wind of the proposed conference and published stories about a group of South Africans who were going to have a meeting with the ANC.